 Boar hounds of the past were physically different in size and structure than today's Great Dane.
-As detailed by Great Dane history, the early Dane dog was shorter, heavier, stocky and muscular, resembling more a Mastiff than a Great Dane.
+As detailed by Great Dane history, the early Dane dog was shorter, heavier, stocky and more muscular, resembling a Mastiff rather than a Great Dane as we know them.

 About the mid 1600's, these super Hounds were being bred in great numbers.
 Many German noblemen would take the biggest, most intimidating dogs and keep them at their estates.
 These select dogs would enjoy the spoils of noble life and were referred to as Kammerhunde, or Chamber Dogs.
 Wearing collars lined with velvet, this era of Great Dane history began the metamorphosis of the breed from mighty hunter, to companion and protector.

-Germany was proud of its Great Dane history, in 1876, the Deutsche Dogge was elected the Countries National dog.
+Germany was proud of its Great Dane history, in 1876, the Deutsche Dogge was elected the Country's National dog.

 Today's Great Dane

-Over time and through selective breeding, Danes have been transformed into the regal, chiseled, well-mannered Giants we know and love today.
+Over time and through selective breeding, Great Danes have been transformed from the fierce hunting dogs depicted by Great Dane history, into the regal, chiselled, well-mannered Giants we know and love today.

 "With great confidence a Great Dane remains calm and respectful, even in a classroom full of admiring fourth graders"

-There are some Great Dane clubs that run the Dane in agility trails and lure coursing.
-The occasional dog has even been know to excell in schutzhund training, however, I wouldn't recomenned it :)
+There are some clubs that run Great Danes in agility trails and lure coursing.
+An occasional Dane dog has even been know to excel in schutzhund training yet I wouldn't recommend it.